Anglicans Online

 Mariners Church of Detroit

-An oddity, it is a stand-alone church, not a part of any denomination, with historic ties to the Episcopal Church.
+Part of the Reformed Episcopal Church.
 Many people will recognise it from the reference in Gordon Lightfoot's popular song about the wreck of the Edmund Fitzgerald.

 Oratory of St Jerome